While there are beautiful mountains, coastlines, and waterfalls in Hawaii, the Valley of the Temples on Oahu is a pleasant surprise for photographers.

 The main photo opportunity in the Valley of the Temples is the Japanese style Byodo-In Buddhist temple.
 The temple is a smaller replica of a Byodo-In temple in Japan.
 The temple is located at the back of the Valley of Temples Memorial Park.

-Some of the photo opportunities in the Valley of the Temples are:
+Photography Opportunities in the Valley of the Temples

 The temple itself from the front.
 Try compositions from several locations with the pond in the foreground.
 An ultra wide angle lens is useful for compositions up close to the lake.
 I used an Olympus 9-18mm micro four thirds lens.
 Look for a cloudy day where the fog covers the top of the Ko’olau Mountains for an added effect.